-Generally, funding for fertility preservation following a diagnosis of cancer is provided by all clinical commissioning groups (CCGs) in England and commissioners across the UK.
+Generally, funding for fertility preservation following a diagnosis of cancer is provided by commissioners across the UK.
 Funding for non-cancer conditions is variable, as is funding for duration of storage.

 Note for the reader

 The term patient is used generically throughout this publication to include men, women, children and young people, and people who consider themselves as non-gender specific.